 Among pathologists there is no clear consensus as to the best diagnostic parameters for classifying medullary carcinoma.
-Recent ammendments to the analysis have tended to focus on genetic and hormonal apsects of the tumor, rather than conventional measurements.
+Recent amendments to the analysis have tended to focus on genetic and hormonal aspects of the tumor, rather than conventional measurements.

 Mononuclear cell infiltration: monocytes